michael-n0813/linux-idle-master/README.txt

  * pillow (with jpeg and tk support)
  * colorama

-Example for Arch:
+### Example for Arch:
-pacman -S python-beautifulsoup4 python-requests python-pillow python-colorama tk
+`pacman -S python-beautifulsoup4 python-requests python-pillow python-colorama libimagequant tk`

+### For steamos in order to run command for the pacman, you should disable readonly folders:
+`sudo steamos-readonly disable`

+Strongly recommend to revert that setting after the installation:
+`sudo steamos-readonly enable`

-SETUP:
+## SETUP:
 * Log in to steam on a browser
 * Search your cookies for store.steampowered.com | Firefox user can use *Shift-F9 to inspect cookie data *(Firefox v98.0 tested)
 * Copy settings-template.txt and rename to settings.txt